 These crescents are easy to make and you’ve probably encountered a version of the recipe before.
 Preparation is similar to making the dough for bread, except you’ll use milk instead of water.
 After you’ll wait an hour or two for the dough to rise, and then the rolling pin makes its entrance.
 That’s pretty much it.

 Don’t worry if you don’t have marmalade or jam on hand.
 These crescents will be perfect even without a filling.
+They go great with ajvar (ajver), or orange jam.
 I make “no filling” batches a lot, or I fill half with jam, and half with cheese.
 Hard cheeses work well.

 So start making the dough, and tell me, what would be your event stuck on repeat?Print